MudroadWhite/Neo-Principia/README.md

 - Rigor of proofs relies heavily on how much and how deep you interpret the terms.
 There are fundamental terms that either involve a brand new architecture, or I just cannot represent as code.
 This results in a portion of propositions written down as comments in natural language.
 - The design of `Ltac` isn't good(to be more exact, `match` doesn't work as one might think), so that even successful `Qed`s are nevertheless false positives.
 Actually, I have caught several bugs in the repo from this issue.
 - I didn't deeply examine the code in chapter 1 - 5.
+- Under our interpretation, a few places out of the vast seem to be unprovable!
+If only I were filling an audit report.

 ## How much can you formalize?
 Below are some technical aspects arisen from this project.